uptudev/forestry/README.md

 It will also be coloured in most terminals.

 All formatting is optional; please see the documentation at [Docs.rs](https://docs.rs/forestry/latest/forestry/index.html), specifically for `crate::logs::Options`.
-File output is also supported via the same `crate::logs::Options` enum.
+Optional file output and timer inclusion is also supported via the same `crate::logs::Options` enum.

 ## Contributing